14 August 2010

 Tareq was another one I got to spend more time with...

 Kieran, a funny, but very "deep" guy...
-I met him briefly before in his parents house in Dublin...he grew up in Africa, he lived in Ireland with his parents and he's now finishing his studies in Spain... very talented musician, very political, very goofy , but also very loving... he would always have something to say, and often a different perspective... he definitely like a good dialogue...
-I have a feelings we'll meet again somewhere in the world...
+I met him briefly before in his parents´ house in Dublin...he grew up in Africa, he lived in Ireland with his parents and he's now finishing his studies in Spain...
+A very talented musician, very political, very goofy , but also very loving... he would always have something to say, and often a different perspective... he definitely likes a good dialogue...
+I have a feeling we'll meet again somewhere in the world...

-There was also some of the kids that I had the priviledge to get to know a bit...
+There was also some of the kids that I had the privilege to get to know a bit...
 Mark (I mentioned before), Max, Riham, Yousef, Talya, Yusra, Catherine, Omer and Josh...

-O.K, I leave now with some pictures with small comments... sorry if it became such a long post, but I could have shared even more...
+Now some pictures with small comments as usual... sorry if it became such a long post, but I could have shared even more...

 USA staff group...